-CHE6B16(P) INORGANIC CHEMISTRY PRACTCAL-II L Т Р С 0 0 5 4 Objective (s) To develop skill in quantitative analysis colorimetric methods. using gravi metric and Course outcome (S) CO1 To enable the students to develop analyti quantitative analysis. ical s kills i n inorg ganic CO2 To understand the principles behind graving quantitative analysis. etry a nd to apply it in CO3 To understand the principles behind colorim quantitative analysis. etry a ind to apply it in
+CHE6B16 (P) INORGANIC CHEMISTRY PRACTCAL- L Т Р C II 0 0 5 4 Objective (s) To develop skill in quantitative analysis colorimetric methods. using g grav imetric and Course outcome (s) CO1 To enable the students to develop analyti quantitative analysis cal s skills i n inor ganic CO2 To understand the principles behind gravime quantitative analysis. etry a and to apply it in CO3 To understand the principles behind colorime quantitative analysis. etry a and to apply it in

-1. For weighing, electronic balance may be used.
+1. For weighing, electronic balance should be used.